rniemela77/discord-bot/README.md

 - Make sure errors are handled properly for all requests
 - Set up MongoDB
 - Re-enable twillio commands
+- Split tasks into multiple collections.
+AllTasks, UnfinishedTasks, FinishedTasks.
+Only show unfinished tasks in frontend, and only iterate on that collection to see if a user should be notified.
 - Separate out the twillio commands into a separate file
 - Determine if I need to keep Procfile
 - Make heroku run deploy script